UW-Solar/Website-Reference/README.md

 4. If running `npm audit` from the previous step prompted you to run certain commands, then continue to run `npm audit` until there are very few vulnerabilities (ideally 0, but OK if not). **If running `npm audit` from the previous step did not prompt you to run anything, skip this step**.
 5. Run `npm install` again
 6. Run `npm update`
 7. Run `npm run generate`. **This may take a while!** Ignore any errors that don't stop this command from running.
+If an error does stop this from running you'll see a red error box appear and it is because a mistake was made somewhere in the code you wrote.
+Go back through every tutorial you followed in this documentation and re-trace the steps you took.
 8. Run `git add .`
 9. Run `git commit -m 'Updated Website DESCRIBE CHANGES'`.
 In place of `DESCRIBE CHANGES`, write a short, descriptive message of what changes you made.
 Only use letters and numbers here, no other characters.
 10. Run `git push origin master`